• Skip to primary navigation

 WWW MEETUP 2019 12 04 1024x576 1

 The SkyBlue Portland team hosts monthly group walks through some of Portland Metro’s most beautiful and interesting neighborhoods.
-For info on our Portland Metro walking tours, check our Facebook page, Women Who Walk and meetups (PDX Women Who Walk and West Linn Women Who Walk) And join us!
+For info on our Portland Metro walking tours, check our Facebook page, PDX Women Who Walk and meetups (PDX Women Who Walk).
+And join us!

 NE Portland Walking Maps